 It’s completely unnecessary.

-Opting for an overall lower intensity training periodization is the smartest and best way to approach this thing.
+Opting for an overall lower intensity training periodization and program design is the smartest and best way to approach this thing.

 When training youth, resistance training should primarily come in the form of bodyweight exercises.